The Local Approach to Causal Inference under Network Interference: Interpreting the bias

-In contrast to these explicit bounds on $\phi_{g}$, we are not aware of any similarly convenient way to analytically characterize the regularity parameter $\psi_{g}$ even for relatively simple network formation models.
+In contrast to these explicit bounds on $\phi_{g}$, we are not aware of any similarly convenient way to analytically characterize the regularity parameter $\psi_{g}$, even for relatively simple network formation models.
 If the network is sparse or has a predictable structure (agents interact in small groups or on a regular lattice), then the rooted network variable may essentially act like a discrete random variable, and so $\psi_{g}(\ell)$ may be uniformly bounded away from $0$ for any fixed $\ell > 0$.
 For example, the model of \cite{jackson2012social} implies that certain social networks should in equilibrium be described by a union of completely connected subgraphs.
 If agent degree is also bounded, then this model has $\psi_{g}(\ell)$ uniformly bounded away from $0$ for any fixed $\ell > 0$ and so there is no asymptotic bias ($C \to \infty$).

 Irregular network formation models are more common empirically, however.
 For example, a large literature considers models of network formation in which connections between agents are conditionally independent across agent-pairs.
-Examples include the Erd\"os-Renyi model, latent space model, and stochastic blockmodel \cite[see broadly][]{graham2019network}.
+Examples include the Erd\"os-Renyi model, Watts-Strogatz model, and random geometric graph model \cite[see broadly][Section 4.1]{jackson2008social}.
 For such models, the associated $\psi_{g}$ function can change dramatically with the model parameters.
-We demonstrate some example $\psi_{g}$ functions for the special case of the Erd\"os-Renyi model in Section \ref{sec:psi_measure}, but leave a more detailed study to future work.
-The Erd\"os-Renyi model is chosen not because it generates realistic network formation patterns but it is close to uniformly distributed on the set of networks conditional on the number of vertices.
-Such a distribution provides a relatively unfavorable $\psi_{g}$ in the sense that all possible rooted networks occur in this model each with relatively low probability.